Reducing Student Lunch Account Debts Using Low Lunch Balance Reminders

 To combat this and keep the school’s cafeteria running, notes are being sent home as reminders to parents to send in their payments.
-The better way to remind parents would be an automated phone call sent to their phone, as they are more likely to see that than any note a kid is supposed to hand over.
+The better way to remind parents would be an automated voice or text message sent to their phone.
+An electronic school notification is more likely to make its way to a parent than a note carried by a student.

 A school administrator’s plate is already full of dozens of administrative tasks that need to be carried out daily.
-Make your life simpler by using DialMyCalls to alert parents and the problem of funding your school’s cafeteria will quickly be solved.
+Make your life simpler by using DialMyCalls to alert parents of low lunch balances.